lexbor/docs/source/examples/html/elements_by_tag_name.md

-# Extracting Elements by Tag Name: Example
+# Extracting Elements by Tag Name

 In this article, we will delve into the `lexbor/html/elements_by_tag_name.c` example, which demonstrates how to extract HTML elements by their tag name using the `lexbor`